-How do you start learning how to analyze geographic patterns?
+How do you start learning how to analyze a geographic pattern?

 Here is an honest answer: You can start in many different ways.
 That's one reason why this book comes with a number of activities.
 You (or your teacher) can choose which activities you think might be best as a starting point.